degatchi/Blockchain-Alpha/readme.md

+# Blurb
-# A collection of valuable info for the curious minds of blockchain development
+A collection of valuable info for the curious minds of blockchain development

+# Founding/Start-up
+- A record of advice and things i've learned while cofounding, working for other protocols + developing protocols.
+### Notes
+- Build + ship quick.
+Have a working product w/ a basic UI and work from there.
+- Don't burn out.
+Take breaks + don't work 24/7 bc taking a step back will allow you to take 3 more steps forward and be able to do this more consistently.
+- Community > Product.
+Make sure products are being shipped, etc. However, without a community, the product is non-existent.
+It's much harder to bring back community members then it is to get them.
+- Deliver + be transparent.
+If you need more time to ship, announce that.
+Investors do not want to be left in the dark.
+Not being transparent will deter investors.

+### Expansion
+- Make a payroll system
+- Get a team of people better than you
+- Modularize!
+There is only so much you can do with your time.
+- Have a fund pool to pay for audits, marketing, listings, contractors, partnerships, etc.
+- Give real use-case-tests to people you interview to test what they are capable of.

+### Protocol Development
+- Think of an idea from scratch or improve someone else's idea/product.
+- Innovate, ship, research, repeat.
+Do this as fast as possible.
+There is an abundance of capital in the cryptosphere.
+You need to take advantage of these opportunities!
+Release a V-0, then V-1, then V-2 - each having considerable improvements.

+### Marketing
+90% of marketing problems startups face are:
+1. Distribution (growing channels & exposure)
+2. Driving conversions (sales, clicks, subscribes)
+3. Developing a brand (consistent & reputable)

 # MEV
 - Frontrun: Adversaries observing txs then paying high tx fees and optimizing network latency to anticipate and exploit - via placing their own orders before to ensure they are mined first - ordinary users' trades.
-- Priority Gas Auctions (PGAs): Bots competitvely bidding up transaction fees in order to obtain priorty ordering, i.e., early block position and execution, for their transactions.
+- Priority Gas Auctions (PGAs): Bots competitively bidding up transaction fees in order to obtain priority ordering, i.e., early block position and execution, for their transactions.
 - Pure revenue opportunities: A specific sub-category of DEX arbitrage representative of broader activity, these are blockchain transactions that issue multiple trades atomically through a smart contract and profit unconditionally in every traded asset.
 - Miner-extractable value (MEV): We introduce the notion of MEV, value that is extractable by miners directly from smart contracts as cryptocurrency profits.
 One particular source of MEV is _ordering optimization (OO)_ fees, which result from a miner’s control of the ordering of transactions in a particular epoch.
 - Time-bandit attacks: We show that high-MEV regimes in general lead to a new attack in which miners rewrite blockchain history to steal funds allocated by smart contracts in the past.

 ## Alpha

-- Use Golang for high speed and optimisation - GETH is written in Golang.
+- Use Golang for high speed and optimization - GETH is written in Golang.
 - If you keep 1 wei of a token you are trading, you don't need to initialize the storage of a token.
 If you are trading on something for the first time, it costs a little bit extra gas than if you were to hold that 1 wei amount.
 Look at this bot's wallet `https://etherscan.io/address/0x000000000035b5e5ad9019092c665357240f594e#code`, you can see there are dozens of tokens with $0.00 value.
 - Sandwich attack a liquidity providing tx by adding a ton of liquidity before it (front-running) then withdrawing after the user puts their LP in.
 Why?
 To get the fees from user providing liquidity.
 This is effectively making a LP limit order - you need to have a broader perspective on the market + adjust your portfolio to achieve this.
 - Why does extreme optimization matter, i.e. 50ms difference?
 1) Speed matters a lot more in non-flashbots markets 2) faster simulation means we can search more broadly in the mempool and pick up things competitors don't & 3) to compete in PGAs